 Overview

-Gitar is an AI code review and CI fixing agent that works directly in your PR/MR interface.
+Gitar is an AI code review and CI fixing agent that works directly in your PR interface.
 It reads your code changes, analyzes CI failures, reviews for bugs and security issues, and pushes fixes — all without leaving the pull request.
 This page explains the internals: what data Gitar accesses, how it processes changes, and what guarantees it provides around privacy and safety.What Context Gitar Sees

 - The diff (changed lines)